 Pursuant to the provisions of Section 204 of the Companies Act 2013 and Companies(Appointment and Remuneration of Managerial Personnel) Rule 2014 the Company hasappointed M/s.
 R.M.
 Mimani & Associates LLP a firm of Company Secretaries in practiceas Secretarial Auditor to undertake the secretarial audit of the Company.
 The Secretarialaudit report in Form MR- 3 is given in Annexure -2 to this report.

-The details forming part of the extract of Annual Return in Form MGT- 9 are given inAnnexure 3 to this report.
+The details forming part of the extract of Annual Return in Form MGT- 9 are given inAnnexure - 3 to this report.
 PARTICULARS OF EMPLOYEES:

-CONSERVATION OF ENERGY TECHNOLOGY AbSORPTION FOREIGN EXCHANGE EARNINGS AND OUTGO:
+CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION FOREIGN EXCHANGE EARNING AND OUTGO:

 REPORT ON CORPORATE SOCIAL RESPONSIBILITY (CSR) INITIATIVES OF THE COMPANY:

 A report on CSR initiatives of the Company and CSR policy are given in Annexure - 7 tothis report.